Chatswood West: History

 Chatswood is believed to be named after the pet name "Chat" of the second wife of Richard Harnett (a pioneer of the district) and the original "wooded" nature of the area.

 Chatswood West played a part in a famous Australian mystery, with the bodies of Dr Gilbert Bogle and Mrs Margaret Chandler being discovered on the banks of the Lane Cove River, 70 metres south of Fullers Bridge, on 1 January 1963.

 Chatswood West split off from Chatswood to become a separate suburb on 20 January 2006.
 Chislehurst was a large historic house on Centennial Avenue.

 Commercial area

 Chatswood West is mainly residential, with small commercial areas on Fullers Road.

 Houses

 The residential buildings are overwhelmingly detached houses.
 The average house price in Chatswood West is $1,740,000 in 2016, and the average rental price is $700 per week.
 Many houses within Chatswood West, especially those in Greville Street, Colwell Crescent and Mooney Street look onto Chatswood Golf Club.

 Schools

 Chatswood West is served by Chatswood High School and Chatswood Public School.
 Nearby schools also include Mowbray Public School, which is located in Lane Cove North.

 Facilities

 Facilities within Chatswood West includes Chatswood Golf Club.

 Transport

-Chatswood railway station is a major station on the North Shore railway line of the Sydney Trains network, and is also serviced by the Sydney Metro Northwest which opened in 2018.

-There are regular buses that connect the area with the Chatswood CBD, and other suburbs such as Parramatta.
+There are regular buses that connect the area with the Chatswood CBD, and other suburbs such as North Ryde.
 The main bus routes that connect Chatswood to Chatswood West are routes 255 and 256, operated by Busways.